frpunlocking-com/android_kernel_realme_sm6375/README.md

 ## Known Issues

- No issues reported so far, but please report in the official thread.
+No issues have been reported so far, but if any problems arise, please report them in the official thread on XDA or create a GitHub issue with a detailed description of the situation and attach screenshots or videos from the detectors.

 ## Credits & Resources